thesashi7/CryptoSystem/README.md

  1) Make encrypt take user given file instead of hard coded file -- like right now.
  2) Decrypt is not functional.
 It just has its skeleton.
 So, look at how encrypt works nd do the reverse -- by implementing the given functions -- Need to spend time for this one.
 So one needs to be ready to spend more time to be commited for this one.
- 3) Apply the same approach to decryp to decipher user given file.
+ 3) Apply the same approach to decipher user given file -- meaning get file to decrypt from user.